 As Director of the New Electronic Media Program at LINK Resources from 1980-1983, he helped define one of the first continuous advisory services in the information industry.
 He then held management positions at Atari, Warner Communications and Pacific Telesis Group (now part of AT&T).
 He edited and published Telemedia News & Views, a highly regarded monthly newsletter regarding developments in voice processing and intelligent network services.
 He also served as Editor-in-Chief of The Kelsey Report, where he oversaw the launch of advisory services on local online commerce, voice and wireless commerce, and global directories.

 Brenda Leong, CIPP/US, is Senior Counsel and Director of Artificial Intelligence and Ethics at the Future of Privacy Forum.
-She oversees privacy analysis of AI and Machine Learning technologies, writes educational resource materials around AI and Ethics, and manages the FPF portfolio on biometrics and digital identity, particularly facial recognition.
+She oversees privacy analysis of AI and Machine Learning technologies, writes educational resource materials around AI and Ethics, and manages the FPF portfolio on biometrics and digital identity.
 She works on industry standards, governance, and responsible data management with stakeholders and advocates to reach practical solutions for commercial uses.
 Previously, Brenda served in the U.S. Air Force, including policy work from the Pentagon and U.S. State Department.
 She is a 2014 graduate of George Mason School of Law.

 Leigh Clark is a lecturer in Human-Computer Interaction at Swansea University.
 His research examines people’s interactions with voice and text-based conversational interfaces and how design choices impact use experience and user behavior.
 His ongoing work investigates the important dimensions of trust in voice assistant interactions and how to include underrepresented demographics like people who stammer.
 He is the co-founder of the Conversational User Interfaces (CUI) conference series and continues to work as a member of its steering committee.